keathley/distsys_training/map_reduce/README.md

 In this exercise we're going to build our own version of a distributed map reduce.

+## Problem 1

+In order to distribute work across our cluster we need to have a way of starting workers on other nodes.

+## Problem 2

 ## Map Reduce Overview & Architecture

 A Map Reduce takes the problem of processing large data sets and breaks it into